seryal/fp-telegram/test/readme.md

 PricePortionAmount=10000
 ```
 In order to test receiving updates via longpolling, send a message or other \[action\] to the bot just before testing (procedure `TTestReceiveLongPolling.Receive`).

 In order to test payments wiring, run sendInvoice test.
-Test the payment via telegram than run the ReceivePreCheckOutQuery
+Test the payment via telegram than run the ReceivePreCheckOutQuery (You must run the test during 10 seconds after the payment test!).
+The program will send answerPreCheckOutQuery as soon as it receives PreCheckOutQuery update from telegram API.
+At the end of the wiring the telegram API will send a successfulpayment update, the reception of which you can also run using ReceiveSuccessfulPayment test